Breakend/AquaBoxDataset/README.md

 # AquaBoxDataset
 A dataset for bounding box prediction in underwater environments of the Aqua-family of hexapod robots.
-This dataset has hand-made annotations
+This dataset has hand-made annotations of bounding boxes containing the hexapod.
+Sources range from GoPro cameras to various on-board cameras from a tailing robot.

 The dataset is made available under the releases section as two .zip files: <b>VALID.zip</b> and <b>TRAINING.zip</b>.